signal86/alchemylangOld/README.md

-on attaches a listener defined by unique component functions
+mainOpt required in components on attaches a listener defined by unique component functions -- REQUIRES DECLARED VARIABLE FOR IDING listener and compilation required in component modifier definition require jQuery

 # alchemylang
 a unique language framework for designing static webpages with minimal clutter, written in Elixir